 Patients, public and staff have helped develop this expression of values that inspire passion in the NHS, and that should underpin everything it does.
 Individual organisations will develop and build upon these values, tailoring them to their local needs.
 The NHS values provide common ground for cooperation to achieve shared aspirations, at all levels of the NHS.

 Working together for patients

-The value of ‘working together for patients’ is a central tenet guiding service provision in the NHS and other organisations providing health services.
+The value of "working together for patients" is a central tenet guiding service provision in the NHS and other organisations providing health services.
 Patients must come first in everything the NHS does.
 All parts of the NHS system should act and collaborate in the interests of patients, always putting patient interest before institutional interest, even when that involves admitting mistakes.
-As well as working with each other, health service organisations and providers should also involve staff, patients, carers, local communities to ensure they are providing services tailored to local needs.
+As well as working with each other, health service organisations and providers should also involve staff, patients, carers and local communities to ensure they are providing services tailored to local needs.

 Respect and dignity